-Let’s consider the central market for a minute.
-There is a dairy pavilion, so you’d be forgiven for thinking that sheer scale and presence should give way to selection, but alas, this is not entirely true.
+Let’s consider Riga Central Market for a minute.
+There’s a dairy pavilion, so you’d be forgiven for thinking that sheer scale and presence should give way to selection, but alas, this isn’t entirely true.
 Many of the stalls stock a similar selection of Latvian cheese, which may cater for those who don’t crave the strong flavours of the UK, but for a British cheese-lover like myself, the only “stinky mature” you’ll find is less likely to be cheese, and more likely to be your pal Pēteris stumbling towards the sauerkraut.

 For those market-goers hunting for a more caprine delight, Latvian goat’s cheese is well worth trying.
 You’ll find it at select stalls in both the dairy and fruit & veg pavilions.
 It’s definitely worth getting a chunk and enjoying a soft, smooth possibly even herb-flavoured cheese that’s not so prevalent in the UK.

 The other thing to note when visiting Centrāltirgus is the French cheese stall.
-Francophiles can pick up a fine Brique or Chèvre for their “vīna vakars”.
+Francophiles can pick up a fine Brique or Chèvre for their “vīna vakars” (wine night).
 You can also snap up some blue cheese at both the French stall and others in the pavilion.

 And what post about cheese and Latvia would be complete without mention of the Jāņi or Midsummer celebrations, for which a special cheese is created (Jāņu siers).
 Mild in flavour and packed full of caraway seeds, it’s a popular cheese best bought and consumed around June 23 and 24 (although available much of the year – sometimes under the name of Ķimenu siers).

-Still wondering where to find a strong Cheddar?
+Still wondering where to find a strong cheddar?
 Wonder no more.
-I was delighted to discover proper British Cheddar at the Sky supermarket, found on Duntes iela (an extension of Krišjāņa Valdemāra ilea heading north out of town).
-The cheese-round even had a little Union Jack on a cocktail stick.
+I was delighted to discover proper British cheddar at the Sky supermarket, found on Duntes iela (an extension of Krišjāņa Valdemāra ilea heading north out of town) as well as the bigger Rimi stores and Stockmann.

-Those visiting Stockmann might find some imported British cheese, and some of the bigger branches of Rimi, Maxima and Prisma will have good selections.
+Those visiting Stockmann will find a variety of imported British cheese, and some of the bigger branches of Rimi and Maxima will have good selections.

 How about Baltic cheeses worth trying?
 Well, here are some I’d say are worth a slice: